OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 import time
 import os

+sleepTime = 0.1   # sleep for a tenth of a second

 brightnessIncrement  = 2
 dutyCycle = 0
 def pwmLed(pin, frequency, dutyCyclePercentage):
     command = "fast-gpio pwm %d %d %d" % (pin, frequency, dutyCyclePercentage) #Assign the arguments to the correct positions in the fast-gpio command os.system(command) # Send the command to the command line

 ## Infinite Loop Main Code
 while 1:
     dutyCycle=dutyCycle+brightnessIncrement # Increment or decrement the duty cycle by the brightnessIncrement

     pwmLed(0, 50, dutyCycle) # Assign GPIO 0 to the pwm duty cycle value

     # flip the value variable
     if (dutyCycle <= 0) or (dutyCycle >= 100):
         brightnessIncrement = -brightnessIncrement # Reverse direction at 0, and 100

-	time.sleep(0.1)	# sleep for a tenth of a second
+    time.sleep(sleepTime)    # sleep for a tenth of a second
 ```

 <!-- TODO: FUTURE: Write using the Omega's PWM pins -->